Implementing quote posts

 Interpreting quote policies

-For reference, the Mastodon Web UI uses the current_user
+For reference, the Mastodon Web UI uses the current_user, automatic and manual values as follow:

 - if

-, disallow quoting, and display either “Only followers can quote this post” or “You are not allowed to quote this post” depending on the presence offollowers
+current_userisunknownordenied, disallow quoting, and display either “Only followers can quote this post” or “You are not allowed to quote this post” depending on the presence offollowersin the policies

 Setting quote policies